w3c-fedid/FedCM/explainer/HOWTO.md

 };
 ```

-The JS API allows the RP to obtain the following information:

-* `idToken` is a proof of IdP authentication.
+The JS API allows the RP to obtain the `idToken`, a proof of IDP authentication.
-* `approvedBy` indicates whether this authentication is done `auto`-matically or
-  by the `user`.

 ### Identity Provider implementation